robcupisz/LightShafts/README.md

 - Re-using the internal shadowmaps instead of rendering new ones - hmm...
 - Cookies: for directional lights too (need an offset setting) and premultiply with color filter, if both are enabled.
 - Make sample visualisation work on dx9 and opengl as well.
-- Oculus Rift and multi-camera setups: right now the effect will only render for the main camera, but you can easily change it to work with your specific camera setup.
-I'm just not sure how the UI should look like.

 Links
 -----